-The entities that are required to be included in the combined financial statements of T-FLEX TECHVEST PCB CO., LTD. as of and for the year ended December 31, 2023 under the Criteria Governing the Preparation of Affiliation Reports, Consolidated Business Reports and Consolidated Financial Statements of Affiliated Enterprises are the same as those included in the consolidated financial statements prepared in conformity with the International Financial Reporting Standard No.10 endorsed by the Financial Supervisory Commission.
-In addition, the information required to be disclosed in the combined financial statements is included in the consolidated financial statements.
+The entities that are required to be included in the combined financial statements of T-FLEX TECHVEST PCB CO., LTD. as of and for the year ended December 31, 2024 under the Criteria Governing the Preparation of Affiliation Reports, Consolidated Business Reports and Consolidated Financial Statements of Affiliated Enterprises are the same as those included in the consolidated financial statements prepared in conformity with the International Financial Reporting Standard No.10 endorsed by the Financial Statements is included in the consolidated financial statements.
 Consequently, T-FLEX TECHVEST PCB CO., LTD. and its Subsidiaries do not prepare a separate set of consolidated financial statements for affiliated companies.